excid3/rails/guides/source/getting_started.md

   updated_at: "2024-12-02 20:30:02.997261000 +0000">]
 ```

-Alternatively, we can assign attributes in memory and  call `save` when we're ready to validate and save changes to the database.
+Alternatively, we can assign attributes and call `save` when we're ready to validate and save changes to the database.

-Let's change the name Shoe back to T-Shirt.
+Let's change the name "Shoes" back to "T-Shirt".

 ```irb
 store(dev)> product = Product.find(1)